Navigating Parabol’s AI Roadmap

 Bonus Round

-Our Icebreaker round is a popular feature.
-Teams have the option to generate unique flavors of questions from our prompt library.
+Parabol’s Icebreaker round is a popular feature.
+Using AI, teams have the option to generate unique flavors of questions from our prompt library.